 So, with the 'Biggest Party of the Summer' just around the corner, we decided to pick five of them and remind you that they happened.
-So, prepare to wrap your minds around some pretty fun nonsense.
+So be prepared to wrap your mind around some pretty fun nonsense.

 #5 The Legion of Doom to the ring with a ventriloquist dummy - 1992